pallupz/covid-vaccine-booking/README.md

 ### Important:
 - POC project. **Use at your own risk**.
 - Do NOT use unless all beneficiaries selected are supposed to get the same vaccine and dose.
-- No option to register new user or add beneficiaries.
-This can be used only after beneficiary has been added through the official app/site
+- No option to register new users or add beneficiaries.
+This can be used only after the beneficiary has been added through the official app/site
-- **Be careful if you choose to use the auto-book feature.** It will blindly book for first available center name, date - both sorted ascending - and a RANDOM slot.
+- **Be careful if you choose to use the auto-book feature.** It will blindly book for the first available center name, date - both sorted ascending - and a RANDOM slot.
 I would recommend __against__ using this.
-Only added for the convenience of people in short supply areas.
+It is only added for the convenience of people in short supply areas.
 - If you accidentally book a slot, don't worry.
 You can always login to the official portal and cancel that.
 There will be an X symbol on the right-top corner **_for each beneficiary._**
 - API Details (read the first paragraph at least): https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2
-- Please feel free to spread the word, if you dont mind.
+- Please feel free to spread the word, if you don't mind.
 Link: https://www.linkedin.com/feed/update/urn:li:activity:6794138228464193536/
-- And finally, I know code quality isn't great.
+- And finally, I know code quality isn't excellent.
 Suggestions are welcome.

 ### Usage:

-For the anyone not familiar with Python and using Windows, using the ```covid-vaccine-slot-booking.exe``` executable file would be the easiest way.
+Anyone not familiar with Python and using Windows, using the ```covid-vaccine-slot-booking.exe``` "executable file would be the easiest way.
 It might trigger an anti-virus alert.
-That's because I used ```pyinstaller``` to package the python code and it needs a bit more effort to avoid such alerts.
+That's because I used ```pyinstaller``` to package the python code, and it needs a bit more effort to avoid such alerts.

 OR

-Run the script file as show below:
+Run the script file as shown below:

 ```
 python src\covid-vaccine-slot-booking.py